-3.26 Standby Voltage Rail (Vsb)
+3.28 Standby Voltage Rail (Vsb)

-The standby voltage rail is the output voltage bus that is present whenever ac power is applied to the ac inputs of the supply. (ref.
+The standby voltage rail is the output voltage bus that is present whenever ac /or dc power is applied to the input/inputs of the supply. (ref.
 Intel Power Supply Design Guidelines Rev. 0.5)

-3.27 Steady State
+3.29 Steady State